ministryofjustice/staff-device-logging-infrastructure/README.md

 ## Introduction

 This project contains the Terraform code to build the Ministry of Justice's log-shipping platform.
+This platform is used to ship logs from various sources (e.g. Palo Alto firewalls and the DNS/DHCP service) to the OST (Operational Security Team) Elasticsearch endpoint.

+The types of logs shipped by each log source are not restricted by this platform - it acts as a pass-through and will ship any log sent to it from any allowed log source.

 The Terraform in this repository serves 2 purposes: